Writing Center Sessions

 I don't have an appointment.
 Can I work on my project in the UWC anyway?

 UWC computers are reserved first for writing sessions.
 We will always work with you to find a time to meet with a UWC Consultant, whether in the Multimedia Composition Center or the Writers' Studio.
-You are welcome to stay and work for a while after your session or until the computer is needed.
-There are plenty of computer labs on campus if you don't have an appointement and need a place to work.
+You are welcome to stay and work for a short time after your session or until the computer is needed.
+There are plenty of computer labs on campus if you don't have an appointment and need a place to work.

 Can I drop my project off before my appointment so that you can review it before my session?